whyboris/Health-Impact-Fund/README.md

 # Health Impact Fund

-[Health Impact Fund](https://healthimpactfund.org) - decouple the price of drugs from the cost of research.
+[Health Impact Fund](https://healthimpactfund.org) - delink the price of drugs from the cost of research.

 ## About